Instructor: Bo Waggoner

 If you feel a mistake has been made in grading a homework or your midterm exam, you may submit a specific, concise regrade request via Gradescope within 5 days of receiving the original grade.
 (Example: if a homework grade is released at any time on Thursday, the request is due by 11:59pm next Tuesday.)
 Please consult the official solutions, their peers, piazza, and/or office hours before submitting a regrade request.
 If there are too many incorrect requests, we may institute a policy charging some fraction of a point per request.

-The logistics for the midterm and final exams will be posted here shortly after the semester begins.
+The logistics for the midterm and final exams will be announced on the course webpage, Piazza, and/or via email.

 All students enrolled in a University of Colorado Boulder course are responsible for knowing and adhering to the academic integrity policy of the institution.
 Violations of the policy may include: plagiarism, cheating, fabrication, lying, bribery, threat, unauthorized access, clicker fraud, resubmission, and aiding academic dishonesty.
 All incidents of academic misconduct will be reported to the Honor Code Council (email@example.com; 303-735-2273).
 Students who are found responsible for violating the academic integrity policy will be subject to nonacademic sanctions from the Honor Code Council as well as academic sanctions from the faculty member.
 Additional information regarding the academic integrity policy can be found at http://www.colorado.edu/honorcode/